 I’ve been user of “low cost” shared web hosting for many years.
 I started with blueHost and I ended with HostGator.
 The experience has not been fully satisfactory, the control panel is bulky and the work is not really smooth, however my cost analysis concluded that they were the most cost effective.

 You can see a snapshot of HostGator control panel.
 It is a standard cPanel used by many web hosting providers such as HostGator or BlueHost.
-Well, it does the job… I think the main advantage is that everything is in a single view: file management, domains and DNS control, installation of software packages such as Joomla! or WordPress, database management with phpMyAdmin and others, eMail managment, some sort of security, etc. However, I always found it overcrowded with unnecessary options.
+Well, it does the job… I think the main advantage is that everything is in a single view: file management, domains and DNS control, installation of software packages such as Joomla! or WordPress, database management with phpMyAdmin and others, eMail management, some sort of security, etc. However, I always found it overcrowded with unnecessary options.

 For me a very effective marketing proposal of shared hosting is the appealing technical features of unlimited email accounts, 1 TB of MySQL data, 1 TB of storage, unlimited FTP accounts.
 Nevertheless, after many years using shared hosting I realised that those numbers are not reachable due to CPU performance and limitation of the standard control panel.